SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 # HOW-TO

-There are several ways to use these images: using `docker-compose` to build and to launch all existing images or set them up using manual approach:
+There are several ways to use these images: using `docker compose` to build and to launch all existing images or set them up using manual approach:

 ## To build & to Run entire services using Docker-Compose automatically (RECOMMENDED)

-To leverage this fully-automated approach, please use `docker-compose`:
+To leverage this fully-automated approach, please use `docker compose`:

 ### Analysis UC